Steven-Qiang/playwright-in-electron/API.md

 ## connect

-Connects puppeteer to the electron app.
+Connects playwright to the electron app.
 Must call [initialize][8] before connecting.
 When connecting multiple times, you use the same port.

 ### Parameters

 -   `app` **App** The app imported from electron.
--   `puppeteer` **puppeteer** The imported puppeteer namespace.
+-   `playwright` **playwright** The imported playwright namespace.

-Returns **[Promise][9]&lt;Browser>** An object containing the puppeteer browser, the port, and json received from DevTools.
+Returns **[Promise][9]&lt;Browser>** An object containing the playwright browser, the port, and json received from DevTools.

 ## getPage

-Given a BrowserWindow, find the corresponding puppeteer Page.
+Given a BrowserWindow, find the corresponding playwright Page.
 It is undefined if external operations occur on the page whilst we are attempting to find it.
 A url/file must be loaded on the window for it to be found.
 If no url is loaded, the parameter 'allowBlankNavigate' allows us to load "about:blank" first.

 ### Parameters

--   `browser` **Browser** The puppeteer browser instance obtained from calling |connect|.
+-   `browser` **Browser** The playwright browser instance obtained from calling |connect|.
--   `window` **BrowserWindow** The browser window for which we want to find the corresponding puppeteer Page.
+-   `window` **BrowserWindow** The browser window for which we want to find the corresponding playwright Page.
 -   `allowBlankNavigate` **[boolean][10]** If no url is loaded, allow us to load "about:blank" so that we may find the Page. (optional, default `true`)

 Returns **[Promise][9]&lt;Page>** The page that corresponds with the BrowserWindow.